|Key figures Impact story Impact story|

 Sunrise Banks’ mission is to be the most innovative bank empowering the underserved to achieve.
 The bank seeks to radically change the way urban communities and underserved people thrive by empowering them to achieve their aspirations.

 Until 2013 Sunrise Banks operated as three separately chartered banks; Franklin Bank, Park Midway Bank and University Bank.
-In April of 2013, the organisation’s family ownership made a strategic decision to consolidate the banks and form Sunrise Banks.
-There are seven banks in Minneapolis and St. Paul, Minnesota and a Prepaid Card office in Sioux Falls, South Dakota.
+In April of 2013, the organization’s family ownership made a strategic decision to consolidate the banks and form Sunrise Banks.
+There are six branch locations in Minneapolis and St. Paul, Minnesota and a Prepaid Card office in Sioux Falls, South Dakota.

-Sunrise Banks is is one of the largest Small Business Administration (SBA) lenders in the state of Minnesota.
-Sunrise was also the first Community Development Financial Institution (CDFI) certified bank and the first B Corporation in the state of Minnesota.
+Sunrise Banks is one of the largest Small Business Administration (SBA) lenders in the state of Minnesota.
+Sunrise was also the first Community Development Financial Institution (CDFI) certified bank, the first certified B Corporation, and one of the first Public Benefit Corporations in the state of Minnesota.

 Sunrise Banks is a family owned, nationally chartered community bank.
-The unique corporate structure of Sunrise Banks embeds the organisation in the local inner cities it serves.
-Sunrise is governed through an Advisory Board and Board of Directors comprised of local business owners, community representatives, and local ownership.
+The unique corporate structure of Sunrise Banks embeds the organization in the local urban community it serves.
+Sunrise is governed through an Advisory Committee and Board of Directors comprised of local business owners, community representatives, and local ownership.

 Board of Management

-• Rebecca Morris Yaklich, Senior Vice President/Director of Communications and Marketing
+- Rebecca Hoeft, Senior Vice President/Director of Communications & Marketing

 Market Focus, Products and Services

-The bank’s Socially Responsible Deposit Fund (SRDF) allows depositors the option to designate their funds to revitalize the urban landscape.
-The SRDF deposits support loans for affordable housing, small business development, and not-for-profit entities.
+The bank’s Impact Deposit Fund (IDF) allows depositors the option to designate their funds to revitalize the urban landscape.
+The IDF deposits support loans for affordable housing, small business development, and not-for-profit entities.